 Revised Diocesan Churchyard Regulations were issued by the Chancellor in January 2024.
 A copy can be downloaded from the diocesan website and should be displayed in the church porch.
+Find it here - bit.ly/churchyard-regulations

 Permission for memorials and the wording on memorials rests with the incumbent as long as they are within the regulations.
 In a vacancy this passes to the Area Dean to approve.